rcdesigns/ESP-SMART-Thermostat-With-Remote-Sensor-And-Watchdog/README.md

 # ESP-SMART-Thermostat
 ESP32 smart thermostat with remote sensor and watchdog

-An ESP implementation of a smart thermostat or simple ON/OFF timer
+An ESP implementation of a smart thermostat with simple ON/OFF timer

 Access via logical name e.g. http://thermostat.local/